ericmj/workshop/lab4/README.md

 room with some stubbed out functions.
 As usual, use that template to implement features in your chatroom until all of your tests pass.

-  1. Create a process that just prints the first message it receives with `IO.write(:stderr, message)` and then dies, it should return the `pid` of the new process.
-We use `:stderr` as output device to be able to easily capture it in tests.
+  1. Create a process that just prints the first message it receives and then dies, it should return the `pid` of the new process.
+The message needs to be printed to the console with `IO.write(:stderr, message)` to be able to easily capture it in tests.

   2. Create a process that prints messages like in the previous task, but instead of dying after the first message, keep printing new messages with `IO.write(:stderr, message)`.